 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Also known as the Terre Haute Bypass, S.R.
 641 will create a new 6.2 mile, four-lane, divided highway from U.S. 41 south of Terre Haute to S.R.
 46 at I-70.
 S.R.
 641 will reduce congestion and provide much needed relief to motorists who use U.S. 41 (Dixie Bee Highway) on a regular basis.
 It will also provide local residents greater access to I-70.
 Freight traffic heading south on U.S. 41 will be able to move through the area safer with fewer delays.
-The $150 million project is slated to be completed and open to traffic by 2015.
+The $150 million project is slated to be completed and open to traffic by the fall of 2016.

 Improved mobility around the busy U.S. 41/I-70 interchange will relieve congestion on U.S. 41 (Third Street(, Also, new interchanges at U.S. 41 and McDaniel/Canal Roads will provide a more convenient access to I-70 and U.S. 41 south of Terre Haute.
 By reducing congestion, the new bypass will improve safety for the motoring public and promote economic development.